kothasravani/from-kotha/README.md

 ### Shah Ghouse Cafe and restaurent

 ###### Shah Ghouse Café is a popular restaurant located in Hyderabad, Telangana, India.
 It has branches in: Shalibanda, Toli Chowki, Gachibowli and Kondapur.
-It is best known for serving Hyderabadi cuisine and quickly became popular for its Hyderabadi Haleem and Hyderabadi Biryani.
+It is best known for serving Hyderabadi cuisine and quickly became popular for its Hyderabadi Haleem and Hyderabadi Biryani

 ___AUTHENTIC___,  ___AROMA___

 ---

- **Staters**
+__Staters__
 ---

  1. Athili kodi mamsam